Shrimp Scampi Stuffed Baked Potatoes

 Storage

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the oven at 350°F until warmed through.

-Freezing: Freezes well for up to 2 months.
-Thaw in the refrigerator overnight and reheat in a 350°F oven until heated through.
+Freezing: These stuffed potatoes freeze well for up to 2 months.
+Thaw overnight in the fridge and reheat in a 350°F oven until heated through.

 Serving Suggestions